Help Your Child Learn To Manage Anger (Mini-Course)

 Yes, you CAN help your child stop tantrumming, shouting and hitting.
 You CAN help them learn the skills to express their upsets and needs appropriately.
 You CAN create a more peaceful home!
 This Self-Paced Parenting Mini-Course gives you:

 3. Two worksheets

 that guide you through the steps to support your child to learn to manage anger.
-(Full description below.)
+(Full description at the "Learn More" link.)
 While this mini-course will be helpful to parents of any age child because it will help them better understand and respond to their child's anger, it is primarily geared for parents of kids ages four through twelve.